This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 A tortilla chip scooping up some dip.

-Ingredients in Street Corn Dip
+Ingredients in Mexican Corn Dip

 The best part about this dip is how easy it is to get the delicious flavors.
 This dip uses simple ingredients (most of which you probably have on hand)!
 Check out the recipe card at the bottom of the post for all of the exact measurements.